 Radiographer from Epsom

-Miriam White heard about Mercy Ships during her training as a radiographer.
-She dreamed about volunteering for five years before the opportunity finally came her way in 2018.
+She heard about Mercy Ships while at university.
 ‘The stories I read about patients they’ve provided surgery to touched my heart.
-I wanted to use my professional skills to make a difference and offer hope to people in need.’
+I wanted to use my professional skills to make a difference and offer hope to people in need,’ Mriams explains.

 In November Miriam packed her bags and made the long trek from Auckland to Guinea, West Africa for her seven-week tour-of-duty.
 She worked alongside another radiographer onboard.
 Miriam’s tasks included performing x-rays on the Mercy Ships patients as part of their pre-surgery assessment, sometimes during their stay, and before they were discharged.